GeekRRK/GeekRRK.github.io/_posts/2015-12-23-Framework.md

     if (rootClass) {
         id object = [[rootClass alloc] init];

-        //If the class in the framework we already known [(MyUtil *)object showMsg];
+        //If the framework is already imported into project [(MyUtil *)object showMsg];

         //If the method of the class in the framework we already known